turingschool/curriculum/source/topics/fundamental_security.markdown

 All of the attacks we'll look at can be either prevented or mitigated, even when the attacker has perfect knowledge of your system.

-## Privledge Escalation
+## Privilege Escalation

-Probably the most common, easy to exploit, and dangerous security vulnerability is "Privledge Escalation".
+Probably the most common, easy to exploit, and dangerous security vulnerability is "Privilege Escalation".

 ### Theory